ome-zarr-models/ome-zarr-models-py/docs/index.md

 - Because of the way this package is structured, it can't currently distinguish between values that are present but set to `null` in saved metadata, and fields that are not present.
-Any fields set to `None` in the Python objects are currently not written when they are saved back to the JSON metadata using this package.
 - We do not currently validate [`bioformats2raw` metadata](https://ngff.openmicroscopy.org/0.4/index.html#bf2raw)
   This is because it is transitional, and we have decided to put time into implementing other parts of the specification.
 We would welcome a pull request to add this functionality though!

 ### OME-Zarr 0.5

+_Note:_ support for OME-Zarr 0.5 is not complete, but when it is the following issues will apply:

 - Since the first release of OME-Zarr 0.5 (commit [8a0f886](https://github.com/ome/ngff/tree/8a0f886aac791060e329874b624126d3530c2b6f)), the specification has edited without the version number in OME-Zarr datasets being changed.
   A diff between the 'current' 0.5 specification and 'original' 0.5 specification [can be seen here](https://github.com/ome/ngff/compare/0.5.0...main#diff-6e0c0575683d2ac5c07564e6828e9c71ae3b93b6eacc36575055150af6c5ef73).